wryandginger/headless-HERE/README.md

 # headless-HERE-TTN
 A set of python scripts that pull and assemble HERE and TTN Traffic and Weather data from nrsc5.
-This is designed to be run as a cronjob periodically so you can see weather and traffic on other devices.
+This is designed to be run as a cronjob periodically so you can see weather and traffic on a Home Assistant dashboard.

 (This was vibecoded, but I did my best to clean up the code.
 Sorry.)